+The Special Olympics

+Canada (SOC) Official Sport

+Rules shall govern all SOC

+Soccer competitions.

-The Special Olympics Canada (SOC) Official Sport Rules shall govern all SOC Soccer competitions.
-As a national sport program, SOC has created these rules based upon Federation Internationale de Football Association (FIFA) and the Canadian Soccer Association (CSA) rules for soccer.
-FIFA or CSA rules shall be employed except when they are in conflict with the SOC Official Sports Rules.
+As a national sport program, SOC has created these rules based upon Federation Internationale de Football Association (FIFA) and the Canada Soccer rules.
+FIFA or Canada Soccer rules shall be employed except when they are in conflict with the SOC Official Sports Rules.
 In such cases, the following sections outlining the SOC Official Seven-A-Side Soccer Rules shall apply.

-SECTION A

-Official Events
+SECTION A - Official Events

-1. Seven-A-Side Soccer Team Competition (using 11-A-Side Soccer rules with modifications).
+Seven-A-Side Soccer Team Competition (using 11-A-Side Soccer rules with modifications).

-SECTION B

-Rules of Competition
+SECTION B - Rules of Competition

-- a.
-The Field of Play: - 1) The 7-a-side field shall be a rectangle: maximum dimensions of 70 meters by 50 meters, minimum dimensions of 50 meters by 35 meters.
+B.1 The Field of Play

+I. The 7-a-side field shall be a rectangle: maximum dimensions of 70 meters by 50 meters, minimum dimensions of 50 meters by 35 meters.
 The smaller field is recommended for lower ability teams.
-For logistical reason, the field may be a slightly smaller or bigger at certain competitions in order to use pre-existing field lines. - 2) The goal size shall be 5 meters by 2 meters. - 3) The goal area shall be 8 meters by 20 meters. - 4) The recommended playing surface is grass.
+For logistical reason, the field may be a slightly smaller or bigger at certain competitions in order to use pre-existing field lines.

+- II.
+The goal size shall be 5 meters by 2 meters. - III.
+The goal area shall be 8 meters by 20 meters. - IV.
+The recommended playing surface is grass.